 Medals for Two Local War Heroes

 The Trustees, Committee, Volunteers and Centre users at the Teanlowe 60+ Community Centre, Queensway, Poulton are proud and pleased that two centre users, Charles Green (Aged 95) and Stanley Bousfield (Aged 90) have been awarded the rank of CHEVALIER in the ORDER NATIONAL DE LA LEGION D’HONNEUR by the President of France.

 The Legion of Honour, or in full the National Order of the Legion of Honour is a French order established by Napoleon Bonaparte on 19 May 1802.
 The Order is the highest decoration in France.

 The French President has thanked Charles and Stanley for their roles in liberating France 71 years ago (1944).

 Charles was a member of Bomber Command who flew 50 missions as a rear gunner and was awarded the DISTINGUISHED FLYING CROSS (DFC).

 Stanley was in the Royal Navy and took part in D-Day Landings June 1944.

-Stanley and Charles will lay a wreath in Poulton on Remembrance Sunday on behalf of the Teanlowe 60+ Community Centre.
+Stanley and Charles laid a wreath in Poulton that year on Remembrance Sunday, on behalf of the Teanlowe 60+ Community Centre.

 75 percent of current Centre users have Armed Forces connections.
 The Centre is a registered Charity established in 1974 and is open 316 days of the year by a team of dedicated volunteers.